dokozero/oklch-css-relative-chroma-demo/README.md

 ## Use cases

-With this new feature, we can now easily create color palettes on the fly, which are uniform and consistent, without leaving CSS.
+With this new feature, we can now easily create lightness variants on the fly, which are uniform and consistent, without leaving CSS.

 For example, if we start from a base color of `oklch(display-p3 50% 100% 135)`, we just have to change the lightness value, and the model will automatically get the right absolute chroma behind, without the need to manually define it ourselves.